sadeq220/docs/js/README.md

 ## React
 React is a library to build UI with use of Components.
 React separates concerns with loosely coupled units called “components” that contain both **rendering logic** and **UI logic**.
+React Component encapsulates both the visual representation of a particular piece of UI as well as the state and logic that goes along with it.
 React components are JavaScript functions that return markup.

 JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.